trisacrypto/trisa/docs/content/gds/members.en.md

 The gRPC documentation on [authentication](https://grpc.io/docs/guides/auth) provides code samples for connecting using mTLS in a variety of languages, including [Java](https://grpc.io/docs/guides/auth/#java), [C++](https://grpc.io/docs/guides/auth/#c), [Golang](https://grpc.io/docs/guides/auth/#go), [Ruby](https://grpc.io/docs/guides/auth/#ruby), and [Python](https://grpc.io/docs/guides/auth/#python).

-For example, if you were using Golang to connect to the Global Directory Service, you would use the [`tls`](https://pkg.go.dev/crypto/tls), [`x509`](https://pkg.go.dev/crypto/x509), and [`credentials`](https://pkg.go.dev/google.golang.org/grpc/credentials) libraries to load your TRISA identity certificates from their secure location on your computer and construct TLS credentials to mutually validate the connection with the server.
-Finally you would use the compiled members protocol buffer code to create a members client; the protocol buffer definitions are described more fully earlier in this page.
+For example, if you were using Golang to connect to the Directory Service, you would use the [`tls`](https://pkg.go.dev/crypto/tls), [`x509`](https://pkg.go.dev/crypto/x509), and [`credentials`](https://pkg.go.dev/google.golang.org/grpc/credentials) libraries to load your TRISA identity certificates from their secure location on your computer and construct TLS credentials to mutually validate the connection with the server.
+Finally you would use the compiled members protocol buffer code to create a members client. *Note: the protocol buffer definitions are described more fully earlier in this page.*

 ```golang
 import (